iloveai-ml/Diabetes-Prediction-with-Biomarkers-using-Federated-Learning/README.md

 # Summary

+## Dataset
-I have utiised a Diabestes prediction model which utilizes 19 features and 253680 subjects
+I have utiised a Diabestes prediction model which utilizes 22 features and 253680 subjects

+Here's an overview of the dataset:
 <div>